-Loni Stark is director, product & industry marketing at Adobe.
+Loni Stark is sr director, strategy & product marketing at Adobe.
 In her role, Loni oversees global product positioning, and go-to-market strategy and operations for Adobe’s digital experience management business.

 Under Loni’s guidance at Adobe, her team has achieved high double-digit revenue growth over the last 5 years after the $240M acquisition of Day Software and established the solution as a key pillar in Adobe’s $1B+ digital marketing business.
 The solution, Adobe Experience Manager, has helped hundreds of brands–including Hyatt, GM, and Travelocity–transform their online presence and is recognized as a leader by analysts including Gartner and Forrester.

 Loni is also co-founder of Stark Insider, a website with over half a million readers a year, where she writes and hosts a video series on her affinity for tech, arts and Napa.

 She is also on the Editorial Advisory Board of Direct Marketing News and a mentor to enterprise-focused start-ups at Alchemist Accelerator.

 With over 16 years of experience, Loni is a leading expert on how organizations build relevant brands and drive sustained revenue through innovation.
 Loni is passionate about how technology impacts business and creativity.